sparkfun/Qwiic_Template_Py/DOCUMENTATION.md

 *Project Extensions*

-This is an array that contains the names of extensions to the Sphinx system to geneate the documentation.
+This is an array that contains the names of extensions to the Sphinx system to generate the documentation.
 These are python packages that should be installed on your system (for local documentation builds).
 For the qwiic python packages, the following statement is used:
 ```python
 extensions = [
 	'sphinx.ext.autodoc',